deib-polimi/modaclouds-qos-models/README.md

 In the context of MODAClouds European project (www.modaclouds.eu), Politecnico was one of the partners involved in the development of the QoS Analysis and Monitoring Tools.

-The QoS Models is a library containing all metamodels necessary to describe qos-constraints, monitoring rules and monitoring ontology together with their java representation.
+The QoS Models is a library containing all metamodels necessary to describe qos-constraints together with their java representation.

-Please refer to deliverable [D6.3.2](http://www.modaclouds.eu/publications/public-deliverables/) to better understand the role of this component in the MODAClouds Monitoring Platform.

-Refer to the [Monitoring Platform Wiki](https://github.com/deib-polimi/modaclouds-monitoring-manager/wiki) for installation and usage of the whole platform.

 Additional Features:
-- Serialization and deserialization between XML and Java objects.
+- Serialization and deserialization between XML and Java objects
-- automatic generation of monitoring rules from qos constraints
-- validation of qos-constraints and monitoring rules
+- validation of qos-constraints

-## Documentation

-Take a look at the [documentation table of contents](doc/TOC.md).

 ## Change List

+v3.0:

+* Separated from monitoring rules, this library is only about qos-costraints now.
+Rules are now integrated in [Tower4Clouds](https://github.com/deib-polimi/tower4clouds).

 v2.4.2:
 * Added validation method for xml extension files